Developer Guide

 Now that the new

-object’s tags have been checked and replaced, the model adds thisModule
+Moduleobject’s tags have been checked and replaced, the model adds thisModuleto itsUniqueModuleList.

 The following diagram illustrates this flow of logic.